fatiq123/fatiq123/README.md

 - 🔭 I’m currently working on Plant Disease Detection Project using Machine Learning

 - 🌱 I’m currently learning **Kotlin, JAVA, Ktor and Databases.
-Also Machine Learning.**
+Also Machine Learning and Python.**

 - 👯 I’m looking to collaborate on [Github](https://github.com/fatiq123)